Valérian and Laureline: In other media

 Jean-Claude Mézières himself has worked as a concept artist on a number of science fiction film projects.
 The first of these was in 1984 for director Jeremy Kagan who was attempting to adapt René Barjavel's novel La Nuit des temps (The Ice People).
 The film was never made.
 This was followed, in 1985, by a proposed adaptation of Arkady and Boris Strugatsky's novel Hard to Be a God for director Peter Fleischmann.
-This film was eventually finished in 1989 though Mézières' concepts for the film were barely used.
+This film was eventually finished in 1989 though Mézières's concepts for the film were barely used.
 The art Mézières produced for both projects was later published in Mézières Extras.

 In 1991 Mézières began work producing concept art for the director Luc Besson for his film The Fifth Element.
 When the project stalled and Besson moved on to work on the film Léon in 1994, Mézières returned to Valérian for the album The Circles of Power (Les Cercles du Pouvoir).
 This featured a character, S'Traks, who drove a flying taxi around a great metropolis on the planet Rubanis.
 Mézières sent a copy of the album to Besson who was inspired to change the background of Korben Dallas, the lead character of The Fifth Element, from a worker in a rocketship factory to that of a taxi driver who flies his cab around a Rubanis-inspired futuristic New York City.
 Mézières produced further concept drawings for Besson, including flying taxi cabs.
 He also re-used certain aspects of the design of the space liner seen in the 1988 Valérian album On the Frontiers for the Fhloston Paradise liner seen in second half of the film.
 The Fifth Element was finally completed and released in 1997.
 The importance of the four classical elements to the film is similar to the significance the elements have in the two-part Valérian story Métro Châtelet, Direction Cassiopeia and Brooklyn Station, Terminus Cosmos.
 However, Besson has claimed that he first came up with the idea for the film at the age of 16 which would pre-date the publication of these two albums.

+Gary Numan used the name Valerian early in his career.